Helios-vmg/zekvok/README.txt

     size: Only check if the size is different.
     date: Only check if the modification time is different.
     hash: Check if the SHA-256 digest is different.
-    hash_auto: Check the digest for small files, and check the date for lerger files.
+    hash_auto: Check the digest for small files, and check the date for larger files.
     The default is hash_auto.
     This command will fail if no "open" commands have been previously issued.